jedi-academy/learn-4711/data/assignments/assignment1.md

 You will have three main models, with mock data.
 These will probably only have a couple of methods each at the moment: one to retrieve all the data and one to retrieve a specific record.
-You might have models for the transaction logs, or you might choose to implement those using a logging class.

 You will have a view template, and possibly view fragments for the header, footer and navbar (if not part of the header).
 Yes, this implies a consistent